 Information on making gifts to the Endowment Fund directed to the Cemetery Fund can be found on this page.

-If you are interested in further information, including costs, or purchasing any of the offerings for a final resting place of a loved one, you may contact the church office at 636-394-7506.
+If interested in further information, including costs or purchasing any of the offerings for a final resting place of a loved one, please contact the church office at 636-394-7506.